TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

 this normally we call the method ``update($user)`` for the corresponding repository to make the changes persistent.

-What happend if an attacker manipulates the form data and transfers an additional field ``username`` to the server?
+What happened if an attacker manipulates the form data and transfers an additional field ``username`` to the server?
 In this case the argument mapping would also change the ``$username`` property of the cloned object - although we actual said that this property should not